fishfollower/SAM/docs/modelforecast.md

 ------------- |----------------
-`fit`     |     an assessment object of type sam, as returned from the function sam.fit `...`     |     other variables used by the methods `fscale`     |     a vector of f-scales.
+`fit`     |     an assessment object of type sam, as returned from the function sam.fit `...`     |     other variables used by the methods `constraints`     |     a character vector of forecast constraint specifications `fscale`     |     a vector of f-scales.
 See details.
 `catchval`     |     a vector of target catches.
 See details.
 `fval`     |     a vector of target f values.
 See details.
 `nextssb`     |     a vector target SSB values the following year.
+See details.
-See details `landval`     |     a vector of target catches.
+`landval`     |     a vector of target catches.
 See details.
 `findMSY`     |     Should not be used.
 See [forecastMSY](#forecastmsy) .
 `hcr`     |     Should not be used.
 See [hcr](#hcr) .